 - Senior Associate

-Emily holds a bachelor’s degree in Environmental Studies from Middlebury College and a Master’s of Public Policy from the Sanford School of Public Policy at Duke University.
+Emily holds a bachelor’s degree in Environmental Studies from Middlebury College and a Master of Public Policy from Duke University.

 Some of her most formative lived experiences have included participating in the post-Katrina recovery process for several years in her hometown of New Orleans and witnessing the intersection of the environmental justice and climate movements.
 On a typical Sunday morning, she enjoys taking her dog for an oceanside run.